gobstones/.github/profile/README.md

 ### Programming environments
 The environment currently deployed (in its 3 modes: [**GobstonesJr**](https://gobstones.github.io/gobstones-jr/), [**GobstonesSr**](https://gobstones.github.io/gobstones-sr/) and [**GobstonesTeacher**](https://gobstones.github.io/gobstones-teacher/)) was started on 2015 and developed mostly by a single developer (with some contributions from other programmers), without too much planning in advance regarding architecture, modifiability, or long term growing.
 The technologies for development weren't chosen with a plan in mind, and soon became obsolete (for example, it uses _Polymer_ for component integration, a preliminary version of _Blockly_ that was not published as a release, and other currently deprecated).
 For that reason, making any change or improvement is a complex and very error prone task.

-The development team decided to start a new version of the environment, **GobstonesWeb2**, providing first a similar functionality to the current one, but with a more solid architecture, modern technologies, and a workflow warranteeing modifiability and future growth.
+The development team decided to start a new version of the environment, **GobstonesWeb2**, providing first a similar functionality to the current one, but with a more solid architecture, modern technologies, and a workflow guaranteeing modifiability and future growth.
-While the repositories for the current environment are still present, they will not be further mantained.
+While the repositories for the current environment are still present, they will not be further maintained.
 Eventually they will be properly separated.

 ## **GobstonesWeb2 repositories**